 - Assessing suitability for appointment to a committee or council of CA ANZ;

-- Dealing with other bodies and fulfilling our contractual and other obligations, including with overseas bodies (for instance where we may have reciprocity arrangements, relating to or confirming your status and standing with CA ANZ, including your status as a member or former member);
+- Dealing with other bodies and fulfilling our contractual and other obligations, including with overseas bodies (for instance where we may have reciprocity arrangements, relating to or confirming your status and standing with CA ANZ, including your status as a member or former member) and external payment providers;

 - Conducting, managing and reporting on quality assurance reviews and audits;